-This page was updated on 12th April 2021 to outline the latest changes in Government guidance for our homes in England.
+This page was updated on 21st June 2021 to outline the latest changes in Government guidance, for our homes in England, which came into effect from 21st June 2021.
 Please bear with us as it may take our homes a short while to make the changes they need to get everything ready to welcome more visitors safely back into our homes, and our homes will only be able to welcome a certain number of visitors each day.

 Relatives Coronavirus Helpline – We’d Love to Hear From You